jon-heard/obsidian-inline-scripts-library/tejs_varnotes.md

 - __variable value__
 - single-underscore

-Note that the variable name is case-INsensitive, so STR, str and Str are all considered the same name.
+The variable name is case-INsensitive, so STR, str and Str are all considered the same name.

 Examples:
 - \*\*\%\%Name\%\%\*\*\_Maggie Smith\_.